RealDotNetDave/dotNetTips.Spargine.8/README.md

     * **FastStringBuilder**: Enhances performance when using a StringBuilder by employing an ObjectPool.
     * **IDataModel**: Interface designed for model classes, enforcing the implementation of the "Id" property, which is mandatory.
     * **IDataRecord**: Interface tailored for model records, mandating the implementation of the "Id" property.
 Additionally, it provides functionality to convert all the properties and their data to a string representation.
+    * **InformationAttributeDocGenerator**: Generates documentation for a given type based on the InformationAttribute.
     * **InformationAttribute**: Attribute that enables the addition of informational data to methods.
 Properties include Author, BenchMarkStatus, CreatedOn, Description, Documentation, ModifiedBy, ModifiedOn, Status, UnitTestCoverage.
     * **InvalidEnumTypeException**: Custom exception to be utilized when a value for an Enum is invalid.
     * **InvalidValueException**: Custom exception to be used when an invalid value is encountered.
     * **KeyGenerator**: Generates unique keys using a GUID without dashes.
+    * **LineSplitEnumerator**: Initializes a new instance of the LineSplitEnumerator struct for splitting a string into lines.
     * **LoggableException**: Exception type that includes a HasBeenLogged property to prevent an exception from being logged multiple times.
     * **MessageNotQueuedException**: Custom exception to be employed when a message could not be queued.
     * **NetworkConnectionException**: Custom exception to be used when there is a network connection error.